Plenty of folks aware of your work will help you. Most of us hate malicious folks in first place, so do what you sure you can handle

 i do know that for the amount of time i put into the game, it is definitely not a good return financially. it is over a year of work at what calculates to be far under minimum wage! i'm fortunate that i have my day job and other freelance projects to actually pay the bills, because game dev certainly does not for me. i'm also very thankful to everyone who supports me on patreon and ko-fi and who donates for my free games. i wouldn't be able to keep making games without their support.

-i do think the game might sell better if i were more active in promoting it, but to be very honest, as somebody working on this mostly on my own on top of a regular day job, i don't have the energy and this is all i can spare for something i do on the side! of course i'd like it if my games sold more so i could afford to put more into them, but i'm already putting in more than i should - i have been close to burnout a couple of times (approaching the point where game dev is no longer fun for me and feels more like work), so i'm trying to be more careful about it. for now, i am treating game dev as a hobby that makes enough money to cover its own costs, which is more than can be said for most hobbies!
+i do think the game might sell better if i were more active in promoting it, but to be very honest, as somebody working on this mostly on my own on top of a regular day job, i don't have the energy and this is all i can spare for something i do on the side! of course i'd like it if my games sold more so i could afford to put more into them, but i'm already putting in more than i should - i have been close to burnout a couple of times (approaching the point where game dev is no longer fun for me and feels more like work), so i'm trying to be more careful about it.

 anyway, in conclusion - this is me trying to wrap this rambly post up - i hope seeing these numbers can help other small devs gauge how others around them are faring and might also prove useful for ideas on what to do (or what not to do) when promoting a small game.

 thank you to everyone who's played A YEAR OF SPRINGS so far!